sourcey/recliner/README.md

 * Can load *any* dynamic content (images, iframes, AJAX)
 * Mobile friendly

 Recliner is currently used on some very high traffic sites, so it's well tested and production ready.
-Being lazy never felt so good, just hook it up, and start sippin' your margaritas!
+Being lazy never felt so good, just hook it up, and start sippin' those margaritas!

 ## Usage